ajdruff/mod-wp/README.md

 ##Security

->**Always delete the `mod-wp` directory** or at least the `site-config.php` when you are done with installation.
-The site-config.php file contains your database password and username and any attacker will be able to compromise your site resulting in data compromise and/or loss.
+>**Always delete the `mod-wp` directory** or at least the `config-site.json` when you are done with installation.
+The config-site.json file contains your database password and username and any attacker will be able to compromise your site resulting in data compromise and/or loss.
 Maintain proper file permissions for the wp-config.php files that are generated.

 **File and Directory Permissions**